CPFL/Autoware-Manuals/en/Autoware_UsersManual_v1.1.md

 ### Demo Data

 Operations by Quick Start tab in Runtime Manager are described in this section.
 Here, it is assumed that the required data is put in \~/.autoware/data.

-1. Download
+1. *Download*.
 Download the demo data from the following sites, and put them in \~/.autoware/data

   -  Script for generating launch files [*http://db3.ertl.jp/autoware/sample\_data/my\_launch.sh*](http://db3.ertl.jp/autoware/sample_data/my_launch.sh)